scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 #### SymbolInformation

-**Value declarations and definitions** [\[39\]][39] are represented by multiple symbols, with the exact number of symbols, their kinds, properties and signatures dependent on the corresponding value:
+**Value declarations and definitions** [\[39\]][39] are represented by multiple symbols, with the exact number of symbols, their kinds, properties, signatures and accessibilities dependent on the corresponding value:
-  * `VAL` symbol is created for all non-`abstract` values.
+  * `VAL` symbol is created for all non-`ABSTRACT` values.
-  * `GETTER` symbol is created for all non-`private[this]` member values.
+  * `GETTER` symbol is created for all non-`PRIVATE_THIS` member values.
   * `PARAMETER` symbol is created for `val` parameters of primary constructors.

 ```scala